andrey123h/document-vectorization/README.md

 Oversized chunks are split into smaller sub-chunks, regardless of the selected chunking strategy.

 For Gemini models, **one token corresponds to approximately four characters**.
-Based on this approximation, a safe maximum chunk size of: `MAX_CHARS'` = 6000 is used.
+Based on this approximation, a safe maximum chunk size of: `MAX_CHARS` = 6000 is used.

 Relevant docs:
 Gemini token counting: https://ai.google.dev/gemini-api/docs/tokens?lang=python